Yukitoshi12345/Yukitoshi12345/README.md

 - 📫 How to reach me: https://www.linkedin.com/in/yukitoshi-imaizumi-zhou/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I always seek to learn new things!
+- 🙏 Quote: You miss 100% of the shots you don't take!
+Take every opportunity you can!

 <br>